Mexican El Paso mass shooting victims, families sue Walmart

 The lawsuit claims Walmart “did not take reasonable and necessary measures to protect its customers.”

-The department did not say what damages the lawsuit seeks, nor how many of the plaintiffs were wounded victims, or relatives of those killed.
+The department did not say what damages the lawsuit seeks.
+It said plaintiffs include relatives of those killed, wounded victims and relatives of the wounded.

-Eight Mexicans were among the 22 people killed in the shooting; eight other Mexicans were wounded.
+Eight Mexicans were among the 22 people killed in the shooting, while eight other Mexicans were wounded.

-Police have said Patrick Crusius of Dallas confessed to the shooting and that he targeted Mexicans.
+Police have said that Patrick Crusius of Dallas confessed to the shooting and that he targeted Mexicans.